ShaunakSen/Natural-Language-Processing/Transformers/Understanding Transformers.md

 At every time step we would use this for current neural network formulation f_w that would receive the previous hidden state and the current input vector x and then produce the next hidden state

-So we use 1 RNN to process the whole seq of ip vectors
+So we use 1 RNN to process the whole seq of ip vectors.
+In the diagram we see an "unrolled" diagram meaning that the RNN is copied for each time step but its actually just 1 RNN which processes inputs sequentially

 ![https://i.imgur.com/V2s8tMY.png](https://i.imgur.com/V2s8tMY.png)